xStylistic/eye-scroll/README.md

 # EyeScroll

 Hands free scrolling controlled with your eyes.
 Sit back and relax and have fun reading!
+Once running, it works on any webpage or application that has scrolling.

 ## How to Use